 History of Steer Roping

-Cattle from several outfits would mix and graze on the same range, and to ready the cattle for market, the ranchers would throw in together with their round-up wagons and cowboys.
-For many days, from dawn to dark, the cowboys would ride the ridges and draws searching for steers and throwing them in with the big bunch.
+Cattle from several outfits would mix and graze on the same range and to ready the cattle for market, ranchers would throw in together with their round-up wagons and cowboys.
+For many days, from dawn to dark, the cowboys would ride ridges and draws searching for steers and throwing them with the big bunch.

 These steers, all wild, nervous and restless, were difficult to control and should one break away from the bunch, there was a cowboy hot on his trail to put him back.
 Many times, it became necessary to rope and bust these steers to encourage him to stay with the herd.
-Should an unbranded steer be seen, he was roped, thrown, branded and then turned back into the wild bunch.
+Should an unbranded steer be seen, he was roped, thrown and branded and then turned to the wild bunch.

-These matches became so popular that, in 1883 at Pecos, Texas, the first cowboy contest was held, and the public were invited to attend.
+These matches became so popular that in 1883 at Pecos, Texas, the first cowboy contest was held and the public was invited to attend.
 In 1888 on the Fourth of July at Prescott, Ariz., a cowboy tournament was held.
 Cheyenne Frontier Days was born in 1897.

-For many years, the only roping event was steer roping . . . but then that’s another tale to be told in our next “Postcard from the Past.”
+For many years, the only roping event was steer roping, but that’s another tale to be told in our next “Postcard from the Past.”